 Register Your Crunch-- Register for Apple Crunch here

 Assemble a Team—The more people you have working together, the easier it will be to pull off a fun and exciting event.
 Invite teachers, school nutrition staff, administrators, parents, and local businesses to get involved.

 Find Your Apples—Purchase your apples from local farmers as well as other sources for local apples.

-Expand the Adventure—In addition to crunching into apples, there are many other activities you can plan for a full day of apple-related fun!
-Consider using some of these activities.
+Expand the Adventure—In addition to crunching into apples, there are many other activities that you can plan for a full day of apple-related fun!
+Check the Crunch Guide for details.

 Crunch Even Louder—Farm to Fork activities benefit the whole community, so let the community know what you’re doing.
 Share your story to spread the word and build excitement, fund raise, or find volunteers.
 Use a press release to publicize your event to local media.
 Use the hashtags #UTAppleCrunch, #farmtoschool, #utahfarmlife to celebrate on social media.

 Keep the Momentum Going—How will you continue to include local apples and other Utah food in your school after the apple crunch event is over?
 Were there parents or community members involved in the apple crunch that might be interested in helping start a school garden?
 Do teachers want to organize virtual or small group farm field trips or include more ag-related lessons in their classrooms?

 PURCHASE YOUR APPLES